 “It’s a great thrill to be standing here having won this last championship,” he humbly declared after completing the final piece of the puzzle with victory over fellow Aussie Tony Roche at Forest Hill for the US Open, “All I can say that I am the luckiest fella in the stadium.”

 More importantly, he was lucky to now clear the net, hurdling across the court barrier enthusiastically, twelve years after landing flat on his face, to console and show sportsmanship to the defeated Roche.
 Though he had tried jumping the net again just four years after that comical accident, after beating American Chuck McKinley in the 1961 men's singles final at Wimbledon after a straight sets victory, this special occasion deemed it necessary.

-Half a century since his victory in New York to complete the hallowed set of four for the second time, no man has since made a Calendar Grand Slam.
+More than half a century since his victory in New York to complete the hallowed set of four for the second time, no man has since made a Calendar Grand Slam.

 Rod Laver himself would later reflect, simply, “It was just a thrill to be in this era.”